cornwero/LocalStabilityCompensation/README.md

 # the data files will appear in data/bpRNA/
 ```
 #### Generate new libraries

+New libraries may be generated according to the parameters used in the manuscript or libraries may be generated from a new template.

 ```bash
 cd data_generation/library_generation/
 # Optional: edit template.db and run bpRNA to generate template.st